Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Light-Component.md

 ### Animation

 To make the Light work with the **Animation window**, when you click on the **Add Property** button, you need to use the properties inside the **HD Additional Light Data** component and not inside the Light component itself.
-If you do edit the properties inside the Light component, this modifies the built-in light values, which HDRP does not support.
+If you do edit the properties inside the Light component, this modifies the built-in light values, which HDRP doesn't support.
 Alternatively, you can use the record button and modify the values directly inside the Inspector.

 <a name="General"></a>